Native Bird Care & Rescue in Central Oregon

 • If you think something is off with a baby bird, it likely is.

-• Any baby sitting out in the open, not hidden, not moving.
+• If the baby is sitting out in the open, not hidden, not moving.

 • Any baby at risk of immediate predation.

-• Common injuries: concussion (95%), traumatic brain injury (TMI); fractures; hematomas & wounds; eye and spinal injuries; internal injuries, neurological injuries (torticollis), and more.
+• Common injuries: concussion (95%), traumatic brain injury (TBI); fractures; hematomas & wounds; eye and spinal injuries; internal injuries, neurological injuries (torticollis), and more.

 Why Rescue - What befalls birds